Can You Drink On Ibuprofen?

 - Tinnitus: Ibuprofen can cause ear ringing, or tinnitus, in some people.

-- Bleeding: Ibuprofen can increase the risk of bleeding, especially in people who are taking blood thinners or have bleeding disorders.
+- Bleeding: Ibuprofen can raise the chance of bleeding, particularly in individuals who are taking blood thinners or have bleeding disorders.

 If you experience severe or unusual symptoms after taking ibuprofen, such as severe stomach pain or difficulty breathing, seek medical attention immediately.
 Use ibuprofen as directed and do not exceed the recommended dose or duration to reduce the risk of side effects.